You may file a Small Claims for up to $7,500.00 and an attorney is not required.

 is a free website where you can do a search to check if a person is of military status.
 An error page may appear before you can access the website.
 If the error page does appear, click the option "continue to this website (not recommended)."
 Disregard the "not recommended" comment as the website is okay to access.

-Bring the Affidavit as to Military Service filled out with you to your court hearing to show the judge and then attach it to your journal entry to be filed in the case.
-Find the link to the Affidavit form at the bottom of the list.
+Bring the Affidavit as to Military Service filled out with you to your court hearing to show the judge.
+You may find the link to the Military Affidavit in the list below.

 Statement of Judgment

 Counter or Setoff

 Notification of Small Claims Case Request Transferred to Civil Division of District Court

 Notice of Renewal of Judgment